drivy/checker_jobs/README.md

 For instance, at Drivy we don't expect users to get a negative credit amount.
 It isn't easy to get all the validation right because many rules are in play here.
-Because of those rules the credit isn't just a column in our database yet but nees to be computed based on various parameters.
+Because of those rules the credit isn't just a column in our database yet but needs to be computed based on various parameters.
 What we would like to ensure is that _no one ends up with a negative credit_.
 We could write something like:

 ``` ruby